Degenerative disc disease treatment — when is it necessary?

 - Local pain in the neck or back

-- Pain that seems to radiate along the compressed nerve
+- Pain that travels along the compressed nerve

 - Unexpected muscle weakness or the feeling of fatigue